 The new Bajaj Pulsar NS 160 is around 5 kgs lighter than the NS 150 and has a kerb weight of 135 kgs only.
 It has front disc brakes and rear drums with an option of ABS (anti-lock braking system) on the front wheel.
 The NS 160 has wider tires than the NS 150 as well.

 Bajaj will continue its legacy in the sub 200 cc segment with the competition expanded further.
 The new NS 160 is a step forward in taking on the new 160 cc segment which has the relatively newer and popular Honda Hornet 160R and the powerful TVS Apache RTR 160.

 The Bajaj Pulsar NS 160 has a BS-IV compliant engine along with AHO (automatic headlamps on).
 Moreover, this motorcycle will have all the necessary punch on the road and the freeway (higher torque for the thrust) that we felt was lacking in its predecessor, the AS 150.

 We all know that the new Pulsar NS 160 has a perimeter frame and an oil cooling unit.
 This makes the motorcycle the most pocket-friendly Pulsar that has oil cooling.
 So all the Pulsar fanatics – thumbs up!

 The price factor

 But one thing is for sure.
 The Pune-based company is sure to provide its fanatics with the best possible options which are indicated by the proactive juggling from one model to the other, keeping in mind the relevance with the current market demands.
-As an example, if the designing of the AS 150 wasn’t enough, the introduction of the NS 160 (people loved the naked street designing) is the much-needed cover for the lesser known ones.
+As an example, if the design of the AS 150 wasn’t enough, the introduction of the NS 160 (people loved the naked street designing) is the much-needed cover for the lesser-known ones.